jaspector

 Building permits required for construction projects.
 Separate permits required for plumbing, electrical, and mechanical work.
 Site plan changes and change of use require Planning and Zoning approval.

+Not all construction work requires a permit in Nashua, NH.
 The following work is generally exempt: Sheds under 200 square feet do not require a building permit, though a Land Use Permit is required for any shed.; Re-roofing one- and two-family residences with asphalt shingles does not require a permit if work follows building code standards..
 Note: Contact Building Safety Department for complete list of exempt categories.
+When in doubt, confirm with the local building department before starting work.